May 16

 Pros

-• Extends power rating to 80 watts with extension cab
+• Power can increase to 80 watts with an extension cab

 • Four separate channels